 What to do

-Divide the kids into small groups and ask them to stack the cups while reading out the numbers written on it.
+Divide the kids into small groups and ask them to stack the cups while reading out the numbers written on them.

 Related Reading: Best Math Activities for Preschoolers